Welcome! I’m Sally McGraw.

 Itching to hear some random and slightly bizarre facts about me?

 Despite the punishing weather, I love living in Minneapolis with my husband and two quirky cats.
-When I’m not writing or editing, I’m usually galumphing along to cardio pilates workouts on YouTube, questing for the world’s best hot chocolate, training young women to be leaders, scouring the Internet for ethically made shoes that don’t look like they’ve been crafted from palm fronds, reading feminist memoirs, or binge-watching Doctor Who.
+When I’m not writing or editing, I’m usually kicking butt at a Muay Thai class, training young women to be leaders, scouring the Internet for ethically made shoes that don’t look like they’ve been crafted from palm fronds, working a shift at the wildlife rehab center, reading feminist memoirs, or binge-watching Brooklyn 99.
 I was born in Chicago on a day when it was -50°F, my hair is naturally curly, I’m a teetotaller, and I have seven tattoos.
 My hero is Martin Luther King Jr., a person who truly changed the path of history with his words.
 My motto is, “If you don’t ask, the answer is always ‘no.’” My brain houses a staggering number of useless facts about wild animals.
 My favorite word is “crepuscular.”

 Wanna see my bona fides?